dipankardas011/dipankardas-portfolio/content/diary/Oct23.md

 description = "Let's talk about my October 2023"
 +++

+# Date 2023-10-30
+* ksctl migration of existing code to the new logger
+* got upgrade for my personal phone

 # Date 2023-10-29
 * ksctl logger to the civo
 * amazing bowling by the indvsEng cricket match